scribe-public/sample-policies/readme.md

 Trivy k8s analysis can highlight some misconfigurations which allow container to access host filesystem or network.
 The goal of this policy is to detect such misconfigurations.

 To run this policy one has to create a Trivy k8s report and create a generic statement with `valint` from it.
 Then, simply run the policy against this statement.
-No additional ocnfiguration required.
+No additional configuration required.

 ## Writing Policy Files